logicahealth/eHMP/adk/product/production/documentation/adk/using-adk.md

           fields: [{
               control: 'select',
               name: 'perferredMethodOfContact',
-              label: 'What is your perferred method of contact?',
+              label: 'What is your preferred method of contact?',
               options: [{
                   label: 'Email',
                   value: 'email'